Concordia Association: Development

 Although not officially a one-party state, political dissent was severely punished, and the only officially sanctioned political party was the Concordia Association.
 However, émigré nationalities were permitted to form political associations, primarily to promote their various agendas towards their home countries.
-These included a variety of White Russian parties supporting either a fascism or a restoration of the Romanov dynasty and a number of Zionist movements for Jewish refugees.
+These included a variety of White Russian parties supporting either fascism or a restoration of the Romanov dynasty and a number of Zionist movements for Jewish refugees.